 Companies are reporting weak demand in the EU and much stronger competition from the USA and South Asia.
 The US purchasing managers index showed new orders slowed in March, a month after rising demand boosted the index to its highest level since mid-2011.

 Job losses and redundancies in manufacturing were reported for the eighth month on the bounce

 Rob Dobson, senior economist at survey compiler Markit, said the onus was “now on the far larger service sector to prevent the UK from slipping into a triple-dip recession”, while the Engineering Employers Federation chief economist Lee Hopley said that “another month of falling export demand” was of particular concern.

 The fact is that the government’s lack of an overall industrial strategy continues to drag manufacturing down.
 And despite weekend press reports that a triple dip recession could be avoided, the government’s hopes of avoiding another credit rating agency telling George Osborne the AAA rating is down are looking decidedly shaky.

 The only good news for the government (if you call it that) was the announcement that KFC would create 1,600 new jobs in their fried chicken outlets – and the fact McDonald’s has reported improving sales in the UK and Domino’s pizza delivery service reported a 10 per cent improvement in annual profits despite sales growth slowing due to closures.

 Hardly a strategy for re-balancing the economy is it?

 The government must up its game and develop the interventionist strategy companies and workers in manufacturing have been calling for including a strategic national investment bank to drive innovation, jobs and growth.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.